skycoin/skycoin/README.md

 easy to start developing Skycoin.
 It comes with the compiler, linters, debugger and the vim editor among other tools.

+Also, the [skycoin/skycoindev-vscode docker image](docker/images/dev-vscode/README.md) is provided to facilitate development process with Visual Studio Code and useful tools included on `skycoin/skycoindev-cli`.

 ## API Documentation

 ### REST API